Loading information, please wait...loading

 Test / Review conclusion

-As I wrote in my introduction, this projector has been designed for nomadic use, meaning that it can be easily carried from room to room or taken on the move.
+As I wrote in the introduction, this projector has been designed for nomadic use, meaning that it can be easily transported from one room to another or taken on the move.
 This choice has a number of consequences.
 If you think you're getting a good deal on a UST triple-laser projector to replace your TV, you're bound to be (very) disappointed.
-If you were thinking of using this projector as a back-up solution for use in total darkness and a reasonable image size, then yes, this projector could represent an interesting solution.
+If you were thinking of using this projector as a back-up solution for use in total darkness and a reasonable image size, then yes, this projector may be for you.

 To get the most out of this projector, you need to be aware of its limitations.
-It uses a DMD 0.23 chip which will quickly show its limits on a large screen size, and the same goes for brightness.
-Even if the projector is capable of generating a 100-inch image, I'd recommend limiting it to a screen size of 70 to 75 inches, so as not to obtain an image that's too dark, and not to make the gap between pixels visible.
-If you respect these conditions, this projector will give you a beautiful image, rich in color and with above-average contrast for this price range
+It uses a DMD 0.23 chip that will quickly show its limits on a large screen size, and the same goes for brightness.
+Even if the projector is capable of generating a 100-inch image, I'd recommend limiting it to a screen size of 70 to 75 inches, so as not to obtain an image that's too dark, or to make the gap between pixels visible.
+If you respect these conditions, this projector will give you a beautiful image, rich in color and with above-average contrast for this price range.
+Its ultra-practical format means you can use it just about anywhere, even on a table, where a conventional projector would require a minimum distance that's not always possible.
+It's so light that you'll quickly forget about it when you need to move it

 The use of a triple laser enables the Philips Screeneo UL5 to achieve higher color coverage, which is quite rare in this price range.
 In particular, the triple laser will enable you to better enjoy HDR content, although Dolby Vision is not available.
-Unfortunately, the projector's basic configuration is not excellent, so you'll need to play around with the settings a little to achieve better color fidelity.
-The film mode is the most appropriate, provided that color temperature and gain are further adjusted.
+The projector's basic configuration is not optimal in terms of color rendering, but if you switch to film mode and a warm color temperature, you'll considerably improve color fidelity.

-Contrast was advertised at 1800:1, but I didn't manage to obtain such a value.
-Measured contrast hovers around 1000:1, depending on the chosen configuration.
-In film mode, contrast drops below 1000:1.
+Contrast was advertised at 1800:1, but I didn't manage to achieve such a value.
+Measured contrast hovers around 1000:1, depending on the configuration chosen.
+In film mode, contrast drops slightly below 1000:1.
 This level of contrast is comparable to what I've obtained with a Dangbei Atom or Formovie S5, but it's much better than with any XGIMI projector (except the Aura).
 The low luminosity doesn't allow you to play around with the whites and blacks to achieve greater contrast.
 Nor did I manage to achieve the brightness indicated, which is more likely to be between 350 and 450 ANSI lumens, depending on the configuration chosen.
+It's the presentation mode that offers the most brightness, but the image quality is appalling, so forget it.

-On the other hand, low brightness and the use of laser technology offer an undeniable advantage in terms of energy consumption: I measured less than 40 watts for a totally white screen, making this the least power-hungry projector I've tested to date.
+The low brightness and use of laser technology offers an undeniable advantage when it comes to power consumption: I measured less than 40 watts for a totally white screen, making this the least power-hungry projector I've tested to date.
+In eco mode, it consumes even less, but the image is really too dark.

 Strengths